Zilliqa/apidocs/README.md

 ## Overview

 Zilliqa apidocs contains the documentation of all JSON-RPC methods used to interact with Zilliqa nodes in order to transact and deploy/call contracts.
-You may currently find support for tools:
+You may currently find support for the following tools:

 * cURL
 * node.js via [`zilliqa-js`](https://github.com/Zilliqa/Zilliqa-JavaScript-Library)